-For a normal photo, I understand you want to reduce the noise as possible because that single photo itself becomes the artwork you creates.
-However, in the case of Photogrammetry, you don’t need to worry about it so much because the textures are generated by multiple photos.
+For a normal photo, I understand you want to reduce the noise as much as possible because that single photo itself becomes the artwork you create.
+However, in the case of Photogrammetry you don’t need to worry about it so much because the textures are generated by multiple photos.

 This kind of wide-area Photogrammetry requires the larger texture size in proportion to the area of the site.
 But, on the other hand, the texture size is limited to 8k in Unity, so the resolution is reduced and, therefore, you cannot recognize the noise anyway.

 So it’s recommended to lower the aperture (apply higher f-number) rather than lowering the ISO sensitivity.